-Metric Туре Description not_enforced_total Counter Number of requests that weren't enforced by the agent because of the not-enforced URL lists. not_authorised_total Counter Number of requests denied by policy. not_authenticated_total Counter Number of requests requiring authentication.
-Tip Compare this metric to the authenticated_return_total metric.
-When authenticated_return_total is very low, it can indicate a Denial of Service (DoS) attack, where repeated requests are made with no authentication attempts. authenticated_return_total Counter Number of requests returning after authentication. local_decision_total Counter Number of policy decisions the agent makes locally. remote_decision_total Counter Number of policy decisions the agent requests from Advanced Identity Cloud or AM. cache_decision_total Counter Number of policy decisions the agent takes from the cache.
+Metric Туре Description not_enforced_total Counter Number of requests that weren't enforced by the agent because of the not-enforced URL lists. not_authorised_total Counter Number of requests denied by policy. not_authenticated_total Counter Number of requests requiring authentication. local_decision_total Counter Number of policy decisions the agent makes locally. remote_decision_total Counter Number of policy decisions the agent requests from Advanced Identity Cloud or AM. cache_decision_total Counter Number of policy decisions the agent takes from the cache.